 Section 4.
 In the event of vacancies on the Board of Trustees, the Chairman may temporarily fill such vacancies by appointment with any member of the Foundation.
 Such appointment must be confirmed by a majority vote of the Board of Trustees.
 Any such Trustee so appointed shall serve only until the next annual meeting of the members of the Foundation at which time the vacancy he filled shall be permanently filled by special election appointment.
 Any Trustee specially elected appointed shall serve for the unexpired term of the Trustee that he succeeds.
 Trustees, whether temporary or permanent, selected to fill vacancies shall have the rights and privileges accorded regularly elected Trustees and shall be subject to the same requirements and obligations imposed on regularly elected Trustees, including any policies that may be adopted pursuant to Article XIV.

 Section 5.
-A Nominating Committee of no less than three (3) and no more than seven (7) members shall consider and recommend candidates for the Board of Trustees at regular elections the annual meeting occurring in even years at the same time and place as the biennial convocation of the Fraternity.
+A Nominating Committee of no less than three (3) members shall consider and recommend candidates for the Board of Trustees at regular elections the annual meeting occurring in even years at the same time and place as the biennial convocation of the Fraternity.
 The members of the nominating committee shall be appointed by the Chairman from among the Voting membership of the Foundation with the approval and consent of a majority vote of the Management Committee of the Board of Trustees at least thirty (30) days prior to the commencement of the biennial convocation annual meeting.
 Members of the Nominating Committee may not be elected appointed to the Board of Trustees at elections occurring at the biennial convocation of their service during their service to the committee.

 Sections 6, 7, 9 and 10 – No changes.